breez/breez-sdk-docs/src/guide/send_payment.md

   network topology and can find good routes faster.
 - There is less interaction between the user's app and the user's node in the cloud, improving payment speed.
+- Fees for lightning payments are fixed.
+That means fees can be displayed to the user before paying.

 The trade-offs are:
-- The payment can be more expensive as the LSP will take a fee for its services.
 - The payment is less private as the LSP will learn the payment destination.

+To disable trampoline payments, set `use_trampoline` to `false`.
+The user's node will then attempt to find routes directly, without outsourcing pathfinding to the LSP.